jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ```

 Then, in Emacs, type `M-x customize-mode RET markdown-mode` and set
-'Markdown Command' to the path of the executable you just installed:
+"Markdown Command" to the path of the executable you just installed:
 `/usr/local/bin/markdown`, `/usr/local/bin/pandoc`, or
 `/usr/local/bin/multimarkdown`.

-#### Configuring Markdown on Windows
+### Configuring Markdown on Windows

 On Windows, you'll need to use the full path including the drive
 letter.
 For example, if you installed Pandoc in `C:\Utils\Console`,
-then you'd set `markdown-command like this:
+then you'd set `markdown-command` like this:

 ``` emacs-lisp
 (setq markdown-command "c:/Utils/Console/pandoc.exe")